12 Days Northern Escape

 12 Days | North Island

-Take your time to explore New Zealand's wonderful North Island beaches and thermal regions.
+Take your time to explore New Zealand's gorgeous North Island beaches and unique thermal regions.

 - 11 days small rental car hire

 - expert itinerary planning & booking service

 - Prices are per person, share twin/double room and in NZ$

 This relaxing circuit will show you all the popular highlights, including the spectacular Waitomo Caves area, Maori culture, the amazing art deco architecture in Napier and the dynamic, cultural capital city of Wellington.
 There's even time to call in to Matamata and explore the LOTR Hobbiton movie set.